fylgja/site/src/components/button.md

 | `-theme`   | Paints the btn with and filled `$color-theme` color |
 | `-icon`    | Creates a icon btn's with equal width and height    |

-Besides these modifier classes.
+Besides these variable classes.
-We try to keep away from adding more modifier classes.
+We try to keep away from adding more variable classes.
 As this will create to much extra CSS you will most likely never use.

 ## Config